-In this paper, to accommodate the stylized features, such as the time-varying beta and the dependent structure of microstructure noises, we develop a robust realized integrated beta ($RIB$) estimator for integrated betas with high-frequency data contaminated by auto-correlated microstructure noises.
-For example, to handle the time-varying spot beta process and the dependent microstructure noise, we estimate spot volatilities using the robust pre-averaging method \citep{jacod2019estimating}.
+In this paper, to accommodate the stylized features, such as the time-varying beta and the price-dependent and autocorrelated microstructure noise, we develop a robust realized integrated beta ($RIB$) estimator for integrated betas with high-frequency data contaminated by price-dependent and autocorrelated microstructure noise.
+For example, to handle the time-varying spot beta process and the price-dependent and autocorrelated microstructure noise, we estimate spot volatilities using the robust pre-averaging method \citep{jacod2019estimating}.
 Then, we can calculate the spot betas using spot volatility estimators.
-However, they are biased due to the microstructure noise.
-Thus, the simple integration of the spot beta estimators cannot enjoy the law of large number property.
+However, due to the microstructure noise, they have asymptotically diverged bias with a convergence rate of $m^{-1/4}$, which is known as the optimal with the presence of microstructure noise.
 To overcome this problem, we introduce a bias adjustment scheme and integrate the bias-adjusted spot beta estimators to obtain the realized integrated beta estimator.
-We show its asymptotic properties and obtain the convergence rate $m^{-1/4}$, which is known as the optimal with the presence of microstructure noises.
-To our best knowledge, the proposed $RIB$ is the first integrated beta estimator, which is robust to the financial features, such as the time-varying beta and the dependent micro-structure noises.
-Since the proposed $RIB$ estimation procedure provides the accurate and robust market beta estimator, it may help study dynamic structures of integrated market betas.
+We show its asymptotic properties and obtain the convergence rate $m^{-1/4}$.
+To the best of our knowledge, the proposed $RIB$ is the first integrated beta estimator, which is robust to the financial features, such as the time-varying beta and the price-dependent and autocorrelated microstructure noise.
+Since the proposed $RIB$ estimation procedure provides an accurate and robust market beta estimator, it may help us study the dynamic structures of integrated market betas.